Sarathi07/PRODIGY_WD_01/README.md

 # animated-landingpage
-A landing page with beautiful animations created using pure HTML and CSS.
+A landing page with  animations created using pure HTML and CSS.